 I might have been an economic historian or a speech language pathologist.
 At one point, I aspired to be a child saint.
 But the ball sure bounces funny sometimes.

 Here I am, writing in the first person.
 I am a writer, a linguist, a parent, and an immigrant.
-My work has been mostly about language and languages, and the people who use and study them.
-For the last five years, I've been working on a book about the first words of babies and the last words of the dying as linguistic phenomena, personal curios, and objects of cultural interest.
-Bye Bye I Love You: The Story of Our First and Last Words comes out in February, 2025.
+Most of my work has been about language and languages, and the people who use and study them.
+My new book, Bye Bye I Love You: The Story of Our First and Last Words, is about the first words of babies and the last words of the dying as linguistic phenomena, personal curios, and objects of cultural interest.
+The Economist called it "strangely comforting."
+The hosts of "A Way with Words," a radio show about language, said "it’s beautifully written, it’s wide-ranging, it’s deeply personal too, and moving, and and chock-full of information about language…Erard is a fantastic linguist and a great writer…"

 You can read some precursors in a journalistic flavor here and here, and in an academic flavor here and here.
-This project is supported in part by the Max Planck Society, the Sloan Foundation, and the U.S. National Endowment for the Humanities, which gave me a Public Scholars Fellowship in 2022.
+This project was supported in part by the Max Planck Society, the Sloan Foundation, and the U.S. National Endowment for the Humanities, which gave me a Public Scholar Fellowship in 2022.

-My language journalism and other cultural reporting has appeared in The Atlantic, Aeon, The New York Times, New Scientist, Science, Down East, the European Review of Books, the North American Review, Texas Observer (where I was once a contributing writer), and other magazines, many defunct.
-I have published two trade books about language, which were widely reviewed and garnered considerable media attention: Um…: Slips, Stumbles, and Verbal Blunders, and What They Mean (Pantheon; 2007), and Babel No More: The Search for the World’s Most Extraordinary Language Learners (Free Press; 2012), which has been translated into seven languages and helped launch the careers of some polyglots.
-It also re-invigorated scientific interest in language aptitude, especially its genetic basis.
+I have written about a range of topics, and at one point I wrote mainly short fiction.
+My language journalism and other cultural reporting has appeared in The Atlantic, Aeon, The New York Times, New Scientist, Science, Down East, the European Review of Books, the North American Review, Texas Observer (where I was once a contributing writer), and other magazines, some defunct.
+My two previous books were widely reviewed and garnered considerable media attention: Um…: Slips, Stumbles, and Verbal Blunders, and What They Mean (Pantheon; 2007), and Babel No More: The Search for the World’s Most Extraordinary Language Learners (Free Press; 2012).
+The latter has been translated into seven languages, helped launch the careers of a few polyglots, and had considerable impact on re-invigorating scientific interest in language aptitude, especially its genetic basis.
+I also got a pocket profile in the New Yorker in a longer piece about polyglots.
+"Pensive" and "youthful" I think the adjectives were.

 I am regularly interviewed by international print and broadcast media.
 One thing they don't teach you in writer school is that you'll be talking about topics you wrote about a long time ago, but I enjoy it.
 It allows me to look back at the amazing work I did, and I appreciate any opportunity to bring a linguistic understanding to new audiences.